mokhayesh/aldin-accelerators/README.md

-# 🚀 Δpellera Business Accelerators Repository
+# 🚀 Aldin AI Business Accelerators Repository

-Welcome to the **Δpellera Business Accelerators Repository** — a centralized hub of cutting-edge tools and solutions engineered to streamline and elevate enterprise data operations.
+Welcome to the **Aldin AI Business Accelerators Repository** — a centralized hub of cutting-edge tools and solutions engineered to streamline and elevate enterprise data operations.

-> ⚡ Powered by Δpellera — accelerating data-driven transformation.
+> ⚡ Powered by Aldin AI — accelerating data-driven transformation.

 ---